lnsongxf/dimeanalytics/_MkDocs/docs/quick-start.md

 ## Get health insurance.
 ​​There is a Bank-organized health, vision, and dental insurance option for STCs.
 Visit [this website](http://worldbank.benelist.com/welcome_en.aspx) for more information.

+## Get a phone plan.
+The World Bank participates in the T-Mobile Advantage Program, which offers various discounts or rebates to customers with a Bank email.
+Visit [this website](https://validate.t-mobile.com/employee-discount) for more information.

 ## Printing at the World Bank
 ​​You can print from a Bank computer or a Citrix virtual machine from <http://myconnect.wbg.org>, or you can email your documents to wbgmobileprint@worldbank.org.